+AirBnB hosts theme days, where employees took on the persona of their favorite characters from Mad Men.
 Events like these inspire compliments, conversations about shared interests, and other meaningful interactions.
 You can help infuse camaraderie into your company culture by encouraging employees to recognize and compliment one another’s performance and unique skills regularly.

 Google, Facebook, and many other companies adopted unique perks as part of an effective employee engagement strategy.
 But to build a sustainable employee engagement plan, it's crucial to understand employee needs, and offer perks that satisfy those consistently.
 Only then can your strategy transcend trends and become successful.